loicsander/Robofont-scripts/MutatorScale/Readme.md

 Here’s an introduction to MutatorScale, a code extension to Letterror’s MutatorMath and a scripting tool meant to be used inside Robofont.

-It consists of a little set of object — I wouldn’t go as far as to call it a library —, the most important and central one being what I called a MutatorScaleEngine.
+It consists of a little set of objects — I wouldn’t go as far as to call it a library —, the most important and central one being what I call a MutatorScaleEngine.

 Its function is to build an interpolation design space, based on MutatorMath, with which it is rendered easier to scale glyphs while compensating for the loss of weight and/or contrast by interpolating.
 Such operations imply that you have at least two interpolatable fonts to begin with.